-Now with a fleet-wide view of all of its output devices, Cummins has powerful information upon which it can make business decisions.
-With that complete view, Cummins knows how many devices it operates, where they are located, what those devices are printing and whether each of those devices is over or under-utilized.
-Its entire fleet is linked directly to its IT service desk to remedy printer issues before they impact users or to dispatch onsite Lexmark resources.
-Toner and other consumables are shipped, arrive and are replaced automatically, freeing employees from ordering, storage and replacement, and freeing up closet space and capital dollars for more needed projects.
+Now with a fleet-wide view of all of its output devices, Cummins has powerful information on which it can make business decisions.
+With that complete view, Cummins knows how many devices it operates, where they are located, what those devices are printing and whether each of those devices is over- or under-utilised.
+Its entire fleet is linked directly to its IT service desk to remedy printer issues before they impact users or to dispatch on-site Lexmark resources.
+Toner and other consumables are delivered, arrive and are replaced automatically, freeing employees from ordering, storage and replacement and freeing up storage space and money for more needed projects.

 With reports from Lexmark, Cummins can bill departments internally for print usage.
 And, with a solution from Lexmark, Cummins is printing less in support of its corporate cost savings and environmental goals.